HenrikErlandsson/HogFast/README.md

 This also allows you to toggle Slowmem completely off, so that you can target or run OCS 512k platform software.
 It will always turn off all other types of non-Chipmem permanently.
 It will not limit Chipmem in any way, as there are some file systems vs harddisk controllers that can "HogChip".

 ## Purpose
-Enjoying and testing on real hardware, without having to write disks or disk images (i.e. run from harddisk).
+Enjoying and testing software on real hardware or in WinUAE from harddisk, without first having to write disks or disk images.

 ## Usage
 HogFast once will allocate all Fastmem plus all slowmem but what's left from an optimal 1.3 bootblock to CLI.